Ruchirkumar/Phising-site-detection/README.md

 - Pickle files can execute arbitrary code.
 Only use models you trust.
 - If the vectorizer or models are missing the UI will flash helpful messages telling you which files are absent.

+- this project is been deployed by render - https://phising-site-detection.onrender.com
+- this is the site link .